 We all know it's common to put your "highlight reel" on social media but shits about to get real.

-Two years ago I was in a bad motorcycle accident where I acquired a traumatic brain injury (see previous blog for more info).
+Two years ago I was in a bad motorcycle accident where I acquired a traumatic brain injury (see the previous blog for more info).

 After a year of cognitive, occupational, educational, and physical therapy, I was ready for a fresh start.

+The reality of moving forward has genuinely been a constant struggle this year.
 I still have some cognitive deficits like forgetting words for things and names of friends.
 I apologize if I forget your name!

-and positively move forward, but that's not always the easiest.
+Occasionally, I have short-term memory loss, attention issues, and become overwhelmed which leads to stress.
+Don't get me wrong, I am extremely grateful and try to live every day to its fullest while positively moving forward, but that's not always the easiest.
 Acceptance has been an ongoing struggle this past year.

-Please help contribute to the Love Your Brain foundation so other's can have the same opportunity and resources on their road to recovery.
+Please help contribute to the Love Your Brain foundation so others can have the same opportunity and resources on their road to recovery.